-Feedback:
+Receiving Feedback:

-- Submission 1: Student will submit tape to Google Drive and Mock Session Journal to LiveText.
+- Recording 1 & 3: Student should submit taped sessions #1 and #3 to Canvas.
 Instructor will provide written feedback via Mock Session Rubric to the student.
-Verbal feedback and/or additional meetings will be required as needed.
-Student should incorporate feedback into subsequent mock sessions and classroom role-plays. - Submission 2: Student will submit tape to Google Drive and Mock Session Journal to LiveText.
-Students are required to schedule a 30-minute meeting with the instructor during Week

-6 of the term.
+Verbal feedback and/or additional meetings may be required as needed.
+Student should incorporate feedback into subsequent mock sessions and classroom role-plays/Theravue recordings. - Recording 2: Student should submit taped session #2 to Canvas.
+Students are required to schedule a 30-minute Zoom meeting with the instructor during Week 6 of the term.
 Students should complete a self-evaluation of the session and bring feedback and questions to the meeting.